Kuwait court ruling may threaten economic recovery

 The opposition boycott of the election meant that liberals, Shi‘ites, neutral MPs and complete newcomers to parliamentary politics were elected to the assembly, initially working well with the cabinet.

-They have passed some laws seen as helping the economy, such as a law aimed at simplifying the issuance of company licenses and plans for a fund to aid small and medium-sized firms.
+They have passed some laws seen as helping the economy, such as a law aimed at simplifying the issuance of company licences and plans for a fund to aid small and medium-sized firms.

 “The authorities now seem more determined to put a shoulder to the wheel to get the economy going, including on the projects,” said Daniel Kaye, head of macroeconomic research at National Bank of Kuwait.